 For the most part, EdX’s grammar courses are part of its language offerings.
 The majority are for English language learners (or students looking to brush up on specific skills like essay writing or writing/speaking in business contexts), but there are also ones focusing on grammar in other languages.

 Like Coursera, classes do start on an enrollment cycle, but once the session begins, students can opt for an instructor-paced course, which already has set a fixed schedule, or self-paced courses where students can pace themselves and take things as slow or as fast as suits their schedule.

 Best for Shorter Courses : Udemy

-Many of Udemy’s grammar courses are relatively short, in the range of one to 10 hours each.
+Many of Udemy’s grammar courses are relatively short, in the range of about one to 10 hours each.

 The site has a great deal of leeway when it comes to the courses offered—instructors can create and upload their own classes, which means that students can choose from more general lessons or ones that are highly specific to a single concept like verb tenses or sentence structure.
 The sheer variety means that there’s almost certainly a class to address every student’s needs at any point in time, and there are plenty of options even for short lessons to address smaller questions.

 Because Udemy is more of a portal for instructors than a standardized platform, courses often include a wide range of styles and elements.
-Students are likely to come across lectures (both audio and video), helpful readings, practice activities, tests, and more.
+Students are likely to come across lectures, helpful readings, practice activities, tests, and more.
 For those who aren’t quite sure if a specific class is for them, Udemy has the option to preview classes and also offers a 30-day refund if students feel a course definitely did not meet their expectations or needs.